flax-lang/flax/README.md

 #### Disclaimer ####

-Feb 2017: I'm being dragged off to dig trenches or something, Flax will thus experience slow development for... basically 2 years.

 I work on Flax in my spare time, and as the lone developer I cannot guarantee continuous development.
-I am still a student, so the limited time I have will be shared between this project and [mx](https://github.com/zhiayang/mx).
-Expect stretches of active development, followed by stretches of inactivity.
+I'm no famous artist but this is my magnum opus, so it'll not be abandoned anytime soon.

 #### Language Goals ####